Fremantle Stuff > buildings >

-In 1889 the Fremantle Council granted to George Arthur Davies [George Alfred Davies?] approval on Lot 428 to construct a warehouse and cellar in Bannister Street Fremantle.
+In 1889 the Fremantle Council granted to George Alfred Davies approval on Lot 428 to construct a warehouse and cellar in Bannister Street Fremantle.
 The Rates Books show that what is now known as 8 Bannister Street was built in 1893 as a wine store and stable for George A. Davies.
 Two warehouses, cellars and stables were soon on the site.

 George Davies had formed his own business after working with his father for a decade who like his father was noted as a brewer, merchant, pawnbroker and he also was a cooper (barrel maker).

-George married Leticia (Letty) King (1853-1948), in Fremantle in 1875 and they had at nine children.
+George married Letitia (Letty) King (1853-1948), in Fremantle in 1875 and they had at nine children.
 Following George’s death Letty returned to England with most of the children.

 In 1910, the warehouse at 8 Bannister Street was rented by Walter Mews (married to Sophia nee Davies) who used the office, factory and cellars and made confectionery there.
 He had previously been located next door on lot 430 since 1899.
-In 1950 Abraham Tate bought the site from the Davies estate which following Leticia’s death comprised only of two brothers of George.
-By this time the property had been in the Davies family for approximately 100years.
+In 1950 Abraham Tate bought the site from the Davies estate which following Letitia’s death comprised only of two brothers of George.
+By this time the property had been in the Davies family for approximately 100 years.

 The building was later a printing shop before becoming vacant.